Chiles

 Continue reading “Guajillo Chile”

-Poblano Chile or Pepper
+Poblano Chile

-The poblano chile is a star in Mexican kitchens.
+The Poblano chile is a star in Mexican kitchens.
 It is used in a wide range of ways and in a wide range of dishes.
-Some well known examples are chiles en nogada, rajas, pickled, and stuffed with meat or cheese and bathed in a tomato sauce.
-But there are hundreds of other ways…
+Some well known examples are Chiles en Nogada, rajas, pickled, and stuffed with meat or cheese and bathed in a tomato sauce.
+But there are hundreds of other ways.

 Aside from being absolutely gorgeous – chubby, curvy, large, sensuous and with a beautiful dark green color with a bit of a shine to it – it has a striking flavor that is rich, exuberant and fruity.
 It tends to be a bit capricious as well: it ranges from the very mild to the very hot.
 However, there are ways to tame its heat.